Developer Guide

 // Sorting

-$sorted = PresenceService::sortPresence($all['all'], sortBy: 'last_activity', order: 'desc');VisitorTrackingMiddleware runs automatically on every non-AJAX HTML request.
-It skips: authenticated users, paths under /api/, /presence/update, /favicon.ico, /robots.txt, static file extensions.
+$sorted = PresenceService::sortPresence($all['all'], sortBy: 'last_activity', order: 'desc');Router::trackVisitor() runs automatically on every non-AJAX HTML request.
+It skips: authenticated users, paths under /api/, /favicon.ico, /robots.txt, /presence/update, and any request with a static-asset extension.
 It fires visitor.before_track before writing each record.

 Translation System